 The big 5 all do their best to funnel your communications into contact forms and call centres, so we the think the best approach is to get in touch with your home branch and ask for an email address for the branch manager.
 Some banks also have contact info for an ombudsperson that oversees complaints — they are supposed to handle complaints that can’t be resolved at the branch level, but you might as well CC them.
 A few banks also give fax info and an unprecedented surge of faxes will definitely get employees talking!

-If you want to write your own message, the core message should be that you will switch banks on September 1, 2020 unless they significantly improve their policies around underwriting and investing in fossil fuel exploration and expansion.
+If you want to write your own message, the core message should be that you will switch banks in April 2021 unless they significantly improve their policies around underwriting and investing in fossil fuel exploration and expansion.

 If you have already have contact info for someone at your branch that you speak to regularly, contact them.
 If not, follow the directions below.